syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 if you wish to receive alerts for specific events, you can include a Slack image.

 Furthermore, the stages of a Workflow and within a Kratix Pipeline are designed to be reusable.
-This allows Platform teams to encode specific rules once and apply them consistently across all services within the platform.
+This allows platform teams to encode specific rules once and apply them consistently across all services within the platform.

 Verify the Jenkins Workflow execution: